j801h/j801h.github.io/_projects/fea.md

 <br>

-Note that the pisoFoam solver in the OpenFOAM library does not directly incorporate temperature values into its solutions, which may affect the modeling of buoyant forces.
-However, there are other solvers available within the OpenFOAM library that can handle temperature effects on flow, using pisoFoam's outputs as inputs.
-It's important to note that the results of this workflow might not fully capture the influence of buoyant forces in a given flow regime if the buoyancy term is not included in the Navier-Stokes equations.
-To account for buoyant forces, users should consider solvers that incorporate the buoyancy term, such as buoyantPisoFoam, which extends the pisoFoam solver to handle buoyancy-driven flows.
+However, the pisoFoam solver does not directly incorporate temperature values into its solutions, which may affect the modeling of buoyant forces.
+While there are solvers in the openFOAM library that can handle temperature effects on flow using pisoFoam's outputs, the results might not fully capture the influence of buoyant forces if the buoyancy term is not included in the Navier-Stokes equations.
+To account for buoyant forces, one might consider solvers like buoyantPisoFoam, which extends pisoFoam to handle buoyancy-driven flows.

-After some thought, I've decided it's likely not appropriate to apply the PisoFoam solver to modeling a heat exchanger, so I have done further research on other openFOAM solvers with relevant examples that better model the parameters pertinent to heat exchanger design (see below).
+After further consideration, I concluded that pisoFoam is not suitable for modeling a heat exchanger.
+Instead, I researched other openFOAM solvers with relevant examples that better model heat exchanger design parameters (see below).

-However, these simulation results confirm that I can locally simulate transient flow in three dimensions, and can easily adjust the base openFOAM examples to suit other applications.
+On the bright side, these simulation results confirm my ability to locally simulate transient flow in three dimensions and adapt base openFOAM examples for other applications.

 ### chtMultiRegionFoam Experimentation Update

-My research on openFOAM solvers has converged on the chtMultiRegionFoam solver, which is specifically designed to model conjugate heat transfer (CHT) in systems involving multiple regions with different materials and fluid-solid interfaces.
-Further, this solver is designed for incompressible (or compressible, to a degree), turbulent or laminar, and transient or steady state simulations, all of which encapsulate the majority of heat exchange systems.
+My research on openFOAM solvers has led me to the chtMultiRegionFoam solver, specifically designed for modeling conjugate heat transfer (CHT) in systems involving multiple regions with different materials and fluid-solid interfaces.
+This solver is suitable for incompressible (or somewhat compressible), turbulent or laminar, single-phase, and transient or steady-state simulations, which cover the majority of heat exchange systems.

 As luck would have it, this solver has a shell-and-tube simulation case study hidden in its source code (I swear you can't find this using google/chatGPT/Bing or in the openFOAM documentation).
 I have staged and run that simulation, and developed the following animation: